dockstore/dockstore-ui/app/docs/about.md

 * allow users to register CWL and Docker image tar files with simple URLs in addition to the current Quay.io-based system
 * support DockerHub as a location for hosting Dockstore images
-* support BitBucket and other Git repositories for Dockerfiles and Dockstore.yml
+* support BitBucket and other Git repositories for Dockerfiles and Dockstore.cwl
 * work to promote a standardized web service API for sharing Docker-based tools through the GA4GH so other sites can register Docker images described with CWL and we can cross index, think [MavenCentral](http://search.maven.org/)
 * publish Dockstore images for tools from the [PCAWG](https://dcc.igcg.org/pcawg) and other projects to help seed the Dockstore
 * look at linking to tools defined by other standards such as [Galaxy Toolshed](https://toolshed.g2.bx.psu.edu/) and [Elixir](https://elixir-registry.cbs.dtu.dk/)